ijessicachen/nuxt2/README.md

 # nuxt2
-Featuring a very bad calculator and a very big button
+Featuring an interesting calculator and a 4 big buttons